trickyMan/paraview_view/Plugins/StreamLinesRepresentation/README.md

 Load the plugin "StreamLinesRepresentation".
 Create a "Wavelet" source.
 Apply a "Gradient" filter on it.
-Switch representation from "Outline" to "StreamLines".
+Switch representation from "Outline" to "Stream Lines" (apply a Tethrahedralize filter to try it with Unstructured data).
+Play with the "Stream Lines" properties in the Representation panel.
-Another cool demo is to load the disk_out_ref.ex2 dataset with the V vector point data array and apply the "Resample to Image" filter.
+Another cool demo is to load the disk_out_ref.ex2 dataset with the V vector point data array.

 Todo
 ----

-* Support Structured grids
-* Support Unstructured grids
+* Kill out-of-frustum particles

 Potential extension features
 ----------------------------